I failed Matric -What Now?

-So what steps can you take if you have not passed matric and you are committed to achieving your National Senior Certificate?
+So what steps can you take if you failed matric and you are committed to achieving your National Senior Certificate?
 The fact of the matter is that if you are determined to achieve something you will!
 As Nelson Mandela famously said, “it always seems impossible, until it’s done”.
 So get back onto your feet and have a look at what your options are.

-You may have failed matric, but don’t pack away your stationary and lucky shoes, you still have the option of writing a supplementary exam under the following circumstances:
+You may have failed matric and wondering what now, but don’t pack away your stationary and lucky shoes, you still have the option of writing a supplementary exam under the following circumstances:

 (The Higher Education Admission requirements are a pass of 40% in three subjects, one of which must be an official language at Home Language level, and a pass of 30% in three other subjects.)

-– The supplementary exam will be written at the school where your November exams were written or at acenter designated for the supplementary exams.
+- The supplementary exam will be written at the school where your November exams were written or at a centre designated for the supplementary exams.

-– The supplementary exams are written from 11 February to 18 March 2017 (need to apply to write supplementary exams by 20 January 2017) at no additional cost.
+- They are written from 11 February to 18 March 2017 (need to apply to write supplementary exams by 20 January 2017) at no additional cost.

 - Supplementary examination results will be released on towards the end of April 2017.

 Re-marking or Re-checking